justin-napolitano/coderbyte-python-javascript/README.md

 # coderbyte-python-javascript

 Never fail a Coderbyte interview again!
-This repository contains JavaScript and Python solutions for coding challenges from coderbyte.com, along with unit tests and a handy script to generate new challenge templates.
+This repository offers comprehensive JavaScript and Python solutions to coding challenges from coderbyte.com.
+It includes unit tests and a script to scaffold new challenge templates efficiently.

 ---

 ## Features

-- Comprehensive solutions to Coderbyte challenges in JavaScript and Python.
+- Solutions to Coderbyte challenges in both JavaScript and Python.
-- Unit tests using Jest for JavaScript and pytest for Python.
+- Unit tests implemented with Jest for JavaScript and pytest for Python.
-- `generate.js` script to quickly scaffold new problem files and tests.
+- `generate.js` script to quickly create new problem and test file templates.
-- Organized by difficulty levels: easy, medium, and hard.
+- Challenges organized by difficulty levels: easy, medium, and hard.

 ## Tech Stack

 - **Languages:** JavaScript (primary), Python
 - **Testing:** Jest (JavaScript), pytest (Python)
-- **Node.js** for running scripts and tests
+- **Runtime:** Node.js for running scripts and tests

 ## Getting Started

 ### Prerequisites

-- Node.js (for JavaScript solutions and tests)
+- Node.js (for JavaScript environment)
 - npm (comes with Node.js)
-- Python 3 (for Python solutions and tests)
+- Python 3
 - pip3 (Python package manager)

 ### Installation